rjbaniel/logicdept/wp-content/plugins/contact-form-add/readme.txt

 ### Features :

-* Easy to use, even for beginners
+* Contact form plugin is easy to use, even for beginners
 * Fully responsive contact form looks perfect on all screen sizes and mobile devices.
 * Add or remove additional fields easily and label any contact form fields you want.
 * Make any of the form fields required or not.
 * Receive a copy of the email sent via the contact form.
-* Drag & Drop form builder.
+* Drag & Drop contact form builder.
+* Extensive documentation.
-* Contact form plugin have ready to go fields.
+* Contact form plugin have ready to go fields just drag and drop to use them.
 * Manage, Edit, and Export form user submissions.
 * Secure forms with advanced security features.
-* All form submitted data is available to sort,filter,analyze or export as CSV or print.
+* All contact form submitted data is available to sort,filter,analyze or export as CSV or print.
 * Ability to View, Edit or delete entries/submissions.
 * Advanced Conditional login for your fields.
-* Redirect users after submission to specified URL.
+* Redirect users after form submission to specified URL.
 * File upload feature for your forms.
-* Field settings section.
+* Contact Form Field settings section.
 * Make fields required or block duplication.
-* Set pre-defined values for fields of your form.
+* Set pre-defined values for fields of your contact form.
 * Notifications - Email notifications for your form submission or select one from AddOns.
 * Various Auto responders supported.
 * Conditional Logic for Email Notifications.
-* Create interactive forms that react to user’s actions.
+* Create interactive contact forms that react to user’s actions.
-* Dynamically show, hide, or change the value of form fields.
+* Dynamically show, hide, or change the value of contact form fields.
-* Add Multiple notifications for one form.
+* Add Multiple notifications for one contact form.
 * Form settings to setup your form.
 * Flexible field types.
-* Insert your form anywhere.
+* Insert your contact form anywhere.
 * Ajax based contact forms.
-* Design your forms.
+* Design your contact forms easily.
-* Customizable design.
+* Customizable Contact Form design.
+* Contact form 7 like features

 = <a href='http://web-settler.com/form-builder/' > Available AddOns </a> =

 = Google Captcha =

-Google Captcha Premium AddOn for securing you Forms from spamming and brute forces from the dark side.
+Google Captcha Premium AddOn for securing your contact Forms from spamming and brute force.
+This is the largest problem a Contact form should solve and take proper measures to prevent spam.
+Contact form plugin comes by default with a honeypot field and will save alot of your time.

 = MailChimp Integration =

-Send your entries to MailChimp or add a simpe check box in your contact form to increase mailchimp subscribers.
+Sync your contact form submissions with mailchimp and gain more subscribers directly.
+It is a great tool for people who need to continuously follow back with newsletters and offers for their customer.
+Contact form plugin solves this problem by adding a simple check box to your contact form, When the visitor selects it you will get a new subscriber as well.

-= Form Designer =
+= Contact Form Designer =

-Why add white boring forms when you can add colors .
+Mostly contact form uses the themes styling and some times it is not good enough or you want your contact form for specific needs which require custom styling, Contact form solves this problem by giving you a visual form designer which allows you to design all elements of your contact form.

-= Entries =
+= Contact Form Entries =

-Contact form stores all form submissions in entries so you can view,edit or delete them.
-Entries also allow you to export your form submissions.
+Contact form stores all form submissions in Database so you can view,edit or delete them at anytime.
+Contact form entries also allow you to export your contact form submissions in csv format.

 = Export Submissions =

-Contact form plugin integrates with entries system which stores form submissions and allow you to print or export form submissions as CSV file.
+Contact form plugin integrates with entries system which stores form submissions and allow you to print or export contact form submissions as CSV file.
 This format is supported by all CRM services for importing data to their platform.

 = Conditional Logic Fields =

-With conditional logic you can add IF-THEN logic for your fields.
+With conditional logic you can add IF-THEN logic for your contact form fields.
 Enable Conditional logic to a field to show or hide that field based on a previous user selection or input.

 = Conditional Logic Notifications =